Tillie Walden

-Tillie Walden (born 1996) is an American cartoonist who has published five graphic novels and a webcomic.
+Tillie Walden (born 1996) is an American cartoonist who has published several graphic novels and a webcomic.
 Walden won the 2018 Eisner Award for Best Reality-Based Work for her graphic novel Spinning, making her one of the youngest Eisner Award winners ever.
+She was named Vermont's cartoonist laureate for 2023-2026, making her the state's youngest-ever cartoonist laureate.

 Early life

-Tillie Walden grew up in New Jersey and Austin, Texas.
-Walden was shaped by her childhood move from New Jersey to Texas.
-She was a competitive ice skater.
+Walden grew up in New Jersey and Austin, Texas.
+She was a competitive figure skater.

 Walden is named after her paternal grandmother, an artist who died before Walden was born.
-Walden's first comic was a black-and-white comic "about never knowing her [grandmother] but following in her footsteps."
-A workshop led by Scott McCloud had been a major turning point in her career, given it "really inspired [her] to draw some comics, and around this time [she] was also becoming increasingly bored with fine art".
+Walden's first comic was a black-and-white comic "about never knowing her [grandmother] but following in her footsteps.
+A workshop led by Scott McCloud was a major turning point in her career; it "really inspired [her] to draw some comics, and around this time [she] was also becoming increasingly bored with fine art."

-Growing up, Walden read a lot of manga.
-This greatly influenced her work, leading her to focus more on line than shape or color.
-The biggest manga artist that had an impact on her was Yoshihiro Togashi, creator of the manga Hunter x Hunter.
-Additionally, in an interview, Walden said "Studio Ghibli has completely shaped my visual vocabulary and how I think about stories."
-Walden is said to have also been influenced by graphic memoirs, such as Fun Home by Alison Bechdel, Blankets by Craig Thompson and Stitches by David Small.
+Growing up, Walden read a lot of manga, which had an influence on her work, in particular the art of Yoshihiro Togashi, Osamu Tezuka, and Rumiko Takahashi.
+Walden has also said, "Studio Ghibli has completely shaped my visual vocabulary and how I think about stories."
+Walden has also been influenced by graphic memoirs, such as Fun Home by Alison Bechdel, Blankets by Craig Thompson, and Stitches by David Small.

 Walden began putting her comics and drawings on her website, and was discovered while still in high school by British publisher Avery Hill Publishing, who worked with Walden to publish her first graphic novel, The End of Summer.